 Don’t forget to regularly check your dog’s coat for fleas and ticks.
 These nasty pests, besides being annoying, are possible carriers of different health problems ranging from anemia to Lyme disease.
 If your pooch happens to be infected with parasites, you should focus on eliminating them right away.
 There are different medical shampoos on the market that kill and repel these pests.
 Furthermore, you should consider getting your dog some type of parasite prevention.

 Pick an appropriate shampoo for your dog’s age

-Most dog shampoos are safe to use for dogs of all ages, but sometimes, they have an age restriction.
-These shampoos usually have a certain ingredient that’s too irritative to a pup’s skin and should be only used for dogs over 6 months of age, for instance.
+Most dog shampoos are safe to use for dogs of all ages, but sometimes, they have age restrictions.
+These shampoos usually have a certain ingredient that’s too irritating to a puppy’s skin and should be only used for dogs over 6 months of age.

 Consider other possible issues a dog shampoo can help solve

 Does your dog shed way too much?
 Shampoos with antioxidants, beneficial oils and amino acids can be helpful with lowering the amount of shedding.
 They also make the coat strong and shiny.

 Some dogs have a much stronger odour than others.
 There are a variety of reasons for that, ranging from excess oil production and anal gland problems to the uncontrollable urge to roll into every poop encountered during their walk.
 Some shampoos are formulated in such a way to help eliminate that nasty odour.

 Depending on your dog's coat, you might be struggling with brushing your pooch after every bath.
 Certain breeds are more prone to hair tangling, and it can become quite a task to comb through their fur, which happens with my dog when I don't use the correct shampoo for his skin and coat.